mrsfree/mrsfree.github.com/en/imprint.md

 lang: en
 ref: imprint
 ---
+### Disclaimer

-My coaching is not an alternative or a replacement for seeing your medical care provider.
+My services are offered as a complementary intervention/approach, and not an alternative or a replacement for seeing your medical care provider.

-I work with you in the assumption that any serious health conditions, mentally or otherwise, are treated by a professional.
+I work with you on the assumption that any serious health conditions, mental or otherwise, are treated by a medical professional.

-I assume you are in proper treatment if needed and understand the services that I offer as an accompanying measure

-On this site I am sharing my personal experiences and those of my friends and family.